franzbu/WinHammer.spoon/README.md

-# DEPRECATED: Use SpaceHammer instead
+# DEPRECATED: Use EnhancedSpaces instead

 # WinHammer